Justin-Sawyer/recipes-and-deliveries/README.md

 	1. An email alert is sent to the recipe author
 		1. Email alerts author that discount awaits on next purchase
 		2. The discount is calculated automatically, ie. the user needs do nothing except purchase something
-	2. A boolean value (True) is set in `Recipe.mail_sent` to ensure that the discount email can only be sent once, thus ensuring that if a recipe is n the threshold of attaining the required votes, a voter cannot add and remove a vote in order to fire several emails for discounts.
+	2. A boolean value (True) is set in `Recipe.mail_sent` to ensure that the discount email can only be sent once, thus ensuring that if a recipe is on the threshold of attaining the required votes, a voter cannot add and remove a vote in order to fire several emails for discounts.
 (As an extra precaution, the recipe's author cannot vote for their own recipes: the HTML templating does not allow the user to see the vote button for their own recipes)
 	3. A six-digit code is added to `Recipe.discount_code`

-To test this, the developer first ensured that he could vote upon his own recipes to make life easire by not having to log in and out of his own account constantly.
+To test this, the developer first ensured that he could vote upon his own recipes to make life easier by not having to log in and out of his own account constantly.

-He created the following block of view in the views.py file (explanation of the code is within the code block):
+He created the following block of code in the views.py file (explanation of the code is within the code block):

 ```
 @login_required